 IMPROPER CONNECTION of the equipment grounding conductor can result in risk of electric shock.
-The conductor (wire) with the green insulation (with or without yellow stripes) is the equipment grounding conductor.
-If repair or replacement of the electric cord or plug is necessary, DO NOT connect the equipment grounding conductor to a live terminal.
+The conductor with the green insulation (with or without yellow stripes) is the equipment grounding conductor.
+If repair or replacement of the electrical cord or plug is necessary, do not connect the equipment grounding conductor to a live terminal.

-CHECK with a qualified electrician or service personnel if you do not completely understand the grounding instructions, or if you are not sure the saw is properly grounded.
+CHECK with a qualified electrician or service person if you do not completely understand the grounding instructions, or if you are not certain the tool is properly grounded.